niha1905/health-chatbot/README.md

 This chatbot is for **educational purposes only**.
 It does **not** provide medical advice.
 Always consult a qualified healthcare professional for medical concerns.

----

-Would you like me to also create the **sample `app.py`, `index.html`, and `script.js`** so your chatbot is runnable right away, or just keep it at the documentation level?